marvin521/shape-caricaturization/README.md

 Binary MATLAB implementation of shape caricaturization
 ======================================================

-working on Mac OS X only.
+Working on Mac OS X only.

 For testing run the file runme.m in MATLAB.